Peyton’s Place is Hall of Fame, with Woodson, Megatron | Times Leader

 Click here to subscribe today or Login.

-CANTON, Ohio (AP) — Peyton’s Place is now in Canton at the Pro Football Hall of Fame.
+CANTON, Ohio — Peyton’s Place is now in Canton at the Pro Football Hall of Fame.

 The only five-time NFL MVP and a two-time Super Bowl winner who left the game five years ago with a slew of passing records was enshrined Sunday night with other members of the class of 2021.
 The stadium rocked with cheers from fans in Colts blue or Broncos orange — the two franchises he took to the top — when Manning was introduced.